cs327e-spring2023/snippets/README.md

 # snippets
-Resources for Summer 2022 Elements of Databases
+Resources for Spring 2023 Elements of Databases